Help Publish Tani Adams's Groundbreaking Work on Chronic Violence in Spanish

 For more about Tani Adams's work on violence, please see the video below: a panel discussion at the Wilson Center celebrating Tani and the publication of her book.

 For more information about Tani's remarkable life, please see her obituary.

 Please donate and share!
 100% of proceeds go directly to the translation and publication of Tani Adams's groundbreaking final work into Spanish.

-Any additional proceeds will be donated to ADEMKAN, an organization dedicated to supporting the rights of indigenous women in Guatemala.
+Any additional proceeds beyond what is need for the publication will be donated to ADEMKAN, an organization dedicated to supporting the rights of indigenous women in Guatemala.